JHU Totals 256.5 Directors' Cup Points in the Winter

-Blue Jays Open Season This Weekend at Messiah, Maryland
+Blue Jays Open Season at Messiah Invitational on November 4

-Keith Norris is in his eighth season as the head coach of the Johns Hopkins wrestling team in 2012-13.
-Norris and the Blue Jays are coming off one of the finest seasons in school history and he has firmly established the Blue Jays as an annual contender for the Centennial Conference Championship.
+Keith Norris is entering his 13th season as the head coach of the Johns Hopkins wrestling team in 2017-18.
+Norris and the Blue Jays are in the midst of one of the best runs in program history and he has firmly established the Blue Jays as an annual contender for the Centennial Conference Championship.

 With a lineup consisting of just one senior, Norris put together a grueling 2011-12 regular season schedule for the Blue Jays, one designed to prepare Hopkins for the Centennial Conference Championships.
 Consider it mission accomplished as Johns Hopkins produced a school-record five individual conference champions and made a stunning comeback to claim the 2012 Centennial Conference title; the first CC Championship in school history.
 All 10 Blue Jay wrestlers scored at the championship meet and contributed to the title.